rafaeltedesco/rafaeltedesco/README.md

 ### Welcome to my Profile

 My name is Rafael Tedesco.
-I live in Brazil, SPP and I'm 31.
+I live in Brazil, SP and I'm 31.

 Started my journey in tech when I was 14 programming games.